ppy/osu-wiki/wiki/Contests/KPMC/2/en.md

 ## Notes
 [^ranked]: The top 3 submissions will receive 2 nominations if the mapper wishes.
-[^playtester]: The anonymised submission chosen by the game mode's playtester based on its playability aspect, outside of the Top 3.
+[^playtester]: The anonymised submission chosen by the game mode's playtester based on its playability aspect, outside the top 3.